 The diary of the mission station in Shamokin tells a vivid story of the confluence of cultures.
 It describes the missionaries’ regular visits to the settlements of Delaware women on Packer Island, daily suppers with Shikellamy in the Moravians’ log home (built where the present day Northumberland Historical Society now sits), trips up and down the Susquehanna and its islands to speak with the men of the Delaware, the Tutelos and the Shawnee, whose lives were regulated by hunting for meat and skins to trade.

-The passing of time was marked not by the Gregorian calendar but by the shedding of bark (a good time to build a hut or a canoe), the presence or absence of food, the height of the water, the depth of the snow.
+Passing of time The passing of time was marked not by the Gregorian calendar but by the shedding of bark (a good time to build a hut or a canoe), the presence or absence of food, the height of the water, the depth of the snow.
 An earthquake in the early hours one January morning in 1750 shakes Shamokin’s inhabitants out of bed.
 The dearth of seed drives families back into Iroquoia, away from the encroachments of the Europeans into hunting grounds.

 The diary also casts light on the more personal side of colonial life.
 Whereas the printed records of the Pennsylvania Archives reveal the official workings of the colonial governments’ agents, mediators, interpreters and traders among the Native people of the area, the words of Native Americans are recorded in the daily log of the Moravian settlements, as they come to the missionaries with their concerns, their petitions, their advice and their plans.